Erica Robyn Burley, M.S., L.Ac

 Throughout my career, I have provided thousands of treatments in the wider New York City community and abroad, with the goal of broadening my understanding of current health care needs, providing accessible treatments for under-served communities, and expanding my mastery of acupuncture and Chinese herbal medicine.
 I have had the great privilege to serve patients at:

-- Housing Works, West Village: an organization dedicated to providing services to address the dual crisis of HIV and homelessness with an emphasis on GLBTI* health care.
+- Housing Works: an organization dedicated to providing services to address the dual crisis of HIV and homelessness with an emphasis on LGBTQI* health care.

-- Fortune Society, Long Island City: a prison re-entry program designed to facilitate psychosocial readjustment for reintegration of former inmates returning to society.
+- Fortune Society: a prison re-entry program designed to facilitate psychosocial readjustment for reintegration of former inmates returning to society.

-- St. John's Riverside Hospital, Yonkers: a 28-day inpatient treatment center for drug and alcohol abuse that aims to give clients the tools and support they need for healthy choices and satisfying lifestyles.
+- St. John's Riverside Hospital: a 28-day inpatient treatment center for drug and alcohol abuse that aims to give clients the tools and support they need for healthy choices and satisfying lifestyles.

-- Lower East Side Harm Reduction Center, Lower East Side: a culturally diverse, community-based, non-profit organization whose mission is to reduce the spread of HIV/AIDS, HCV and other drug-related harm among injection drug users and the community.
+- Lower East Side Harm Reduction Center: a culturally diverse, community-based, non-profit organization whose mission is to reduce the spread of HIV/AIDS, HCV and other drug-related harm among injection drug users and the community.

-- Lutheran Medical Center, Brooklyn: a collaborative effort made by acupuncturists, physicians and physical therapists to provide treatment for chronic and difficult-to-treat musculoskeletal and neurodegenerative diseases on the Neurology, Orthopedic, and Rehabilitation inpatient unit.
+- Lutheran Medical Center: a collaborative effort made by acupuncturists, physicians and physical therapists to provide treatment for chronic and difficult-to-treat musculoskeletal and neurodegenerative diseases on the Neurology, Orthopedic, and Rehabilitation inpatient unit.

-- New York Asian Women's Center, Elmhurst: a program designed to help women and their children overcome domestic violence and other forms of abuse by empowering them to govern their own lives.
+- New York Asian Women's Center: a program designed to help women and their children overcome domestic violence and other forms of abuse by empowering them to govern their own lives.

 - Vajra Varahi Health Clinic, Chapagaun, Nepal: a not-for-profit/NGO whose aim is making accessible and effective healthcare a reality for everyone by delivering low-cost and free health care from different healing arts traditions to serve local communities in Nepal.

-- Work Song Chinese Medicine, Greenpoint: a member of a cooperative community of over 200 clinics nation-wide who are devoted to making acupuncture accessible and affordable for everyone.
+- Work Song Chinese Medicine: a member of a cooperative community of over 200 clinics nation-wide who are devoted to making acupuncture accessible and affordable for everyone.

-- Tigerlily Holistic, Bushwick: a community acupuncture clinic that provides treatment in a communal setting, to foster a group healing process as well as to make acupuncture accessible for as many people as possible.
+- Tigerlily Holistic: a community acupuncture clinic that provides treatment in a communal setting, to foster a group healing process as well as to make acupuncture accessible for as many people as possible.

 The experience of challenging the establishment and believing each person holds the power to effect social change was good for me at the time.
 Since then, I have approached life with the sense that things don’t have to be the way they are, which allows me to question the traditional ways of doing things and see the benefits of holding various perspectives.
 The challenge that I have had to face in my personal life has been figuring out how to save the world while also honoring myself, my life, and my potential.
 Acupuncture and herbalism have opened the door for me to merge my passions and beliefs with a fulfilling and sustainable career.
 Through the medium of tea and the lens of Chinese medicine, I have found a way to help people overcome personal challenges, while simultaneously creating a broader societal impact on the way we view the interrelation of social justice, personal consciousness, holistic medicine, and the path towards healing.

 Compared to the passionate chaos I embodied in my twenties, I have another life now- but I haven’t changed.
 Punk taught me I could be whatever I wanted to be, and that’s the way I’ve lived my life and continue to do so.
-As an acupuncturist, herbalist, and tea blender, I have found a way to stand up to massive corporations that are willing to turn a profit at the expense of their own consumers’ lives, health, and integrity, whether with genetically-modified organisms, toxic processed foods, or prescription drugs that are considered effective if they kill you more slowly than the disease itself.
+As an acupuncturist, herbalist, and tea blender, I have found a way to stand up to massive corporations that are willing to turn a profit at the expense of their own consumers’ lives, health, and integrity.
 Today, instead of marching in protest, I aim to enhance my patients' innate ability to make long-lasting positive changes that uncover their own deep potentials in life, as I have done with mine.
 Acupuncture and tea have provided the perfect medium for me to carry my ultimate treatment goal far and wide: to restore hope, health, and trust in ourselves by reviving our faith in the body's natural ability to heal itself.